himangshugayan77/VLSI_NaiveML/README.md

 # A Naive Machine Learning Processor
-VLSI 1 Final Project by Himangshu Gayan
+VLSI Project by Himangshu Gayan

 For a detailed explanation see our [report](report.pdf).